-In templates, there are multiple fields, which require to enter some contents.
-For example, in the “Keywords” tab it’s possible to define exact, phrase or broad keywords.
-In order to do that, it’s either possible to enter static text, table column, template variables or global variables.
-The huge advantage of variables is that they will ensure that the generated contents are highly specific.
-For example, a keyword about “red adidas shoes” will come together with a text ad like “Buy red adidas shoes”.
-This is not possible with static text.
+In templates, multiple fields require you to enter information.
+For example, in the “Keywords” tab it’s possible to define exact, phrase, or broad keywords.
+To do so, enter static text or use table columns, template variables, or global variables.
+The huge advantage of variables is that they will ensure the generated content is highly specific.
+For example, a keyword about “red adidas shoes” will be combined with a text ad such as “Buy red adidas shoes”.
+This is not possible using static text.

 Step 1: Open the “Global Variables” page